AlexShypula/AlexShypula.github.io/index.md

 # \~/Publications

-Shypula, Alex, Pengcheng Yin, Jeremy Lacomis, Claire Le Goues, Edward Schwartz, and Graham Neubig.
-"Learning to Superoptimize Real-world Programs." [arXiv preprint arXiv:2109.13498 (2021)](https://arxiv.org/abs/2109.13498).
+Shypula A, Yin P, Lacomis J, Goues CL, Schwartz E, Neubig G. "Learning to Superoptimize Real-world Programs." [arXiv preprint arXiv:2109.13498 (2021)](https://arxiv.org/abs/2109.13498).

-# \~/CV
+# \~/CV and Contact

 If you would like the most recent copy of my CV, you can locate it [here](assets/cv_shypula_2021_phd.pdf).

+You can reach me at shypula 👨‍💻 mit 🏔️ edu.

 # \~/Background